-In accordance with Government Auditing Standards, we also have issued our report dated January 27, 2022 on our consideration of the JEA's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the JEA's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 27, 2023 on our consideration of JEA's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of JEA's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering JEA's internal control over financial reporting and compliance.

-Ernst + Young LLP
+Ernst + Young ILP

-January 27, 2022
+January 27, 2023